Blac Chyna Goes Braless In Tantalizing Outfit

 Blac Chyna the dotting mum

-The 28 year old has been showing off pictures of her children on her social media with her most recent video being that of her son, King Cairo, teaching his sister Dream how to use Emojis.
+The 28-year-old has been showing off pictures of her children on her social media with her most recent video being that of her son, King Cairo, teaching his sister Dream how to use Emojis.
 The former music video has been known to put her family first no matter what drama she has in her own personal life such as when she is fighting with Rob.
 She also shared pictures of herself her children wearing matching pajamas on her page.
 Showing off the adorable growth of her daughter.
 Rob recently took to Instagram to share a picture of his daughter as well with his mum Kris Jenner on Valentine’s Day.
-Dream wore a tutu and a bib that read, ‘stealing hearts’.
+Dream wore a tutu and a bib that read, “stealing hearts.”

 He also shared an image wishing his fans a happy Valentine’s Day which led his fans to wonder if he was interested in having more children with his bride to be.
-He captioned it urging them to listen to a John Legend song, “The Beginning”.
+He captioned it urging them to listen to a John Legend song, “The Beginning.”

-“Happy Valentine’s Day everybody, he wrote.
+“Happy Valentine’s Day everybody,” he wrote.
 “Now listen to this and plan to have babies’ woohoo.
 Keep doing it doing it again lol.”

 A post shared by Blac Chyna (@blacchyna) on